-Namaste Wahala, Netflix’s Bollywood-Nollywood crossover, is nowhere near extra enough
+Namaste Wahala, Netflix’s Bollywood-Nollywood crossover, somehow isn’t extra enough

 The movie has neither the finesse of the musical numbers that are Bollywood’s crowning glory nor the dramatic story arcs of Nollywood.